t0mk/pri/README.md

 # pri

-CLI tool for simply getting cryptocurrency prices from 8 big exchanges.
+CLI tool for simply getting cryptocurrency prices from biggest exchanges.
 No API key needed.

 Supported exchanges are:
 - Binance